Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 The Singer smiled, and moved him on to a different subject rather than let him dwell on it any longer.
 "Been two days since you got here.
 You should hunt."

 "Mm."
 He nodded.
 "Should.
-Can’t claim the tribe *properly* if I don’t…should go with a boy, too.
+Can’t claim the tribe *properly* if I don’t... should go with a boy, too.
 For teaching."

 "Benu," the Singer advised.
 "His father died in the *High*-rarchy war.
 The village is raising him well, but sometimes the men prefer their own sons, yes?"

 "Benu," Loor agreed.
 "He’s hunted before?"

-"This would be his…" Singer hummed to herself as she searched her memory. "...Third?
+"This would be his..."
+Singer hummed to herself as she searched her memory. "...Third?
 Third.
 No kill yet, though."

 "I’ll change that," Loor promised.
 "Any girl he has his eye on?"